Our goal is to reduce wait times for spouses and partners. To do this, we are working to process the applications in the spousal sponsorship backlog.

 - answering quickly if we ask you to give us more information; and

 If you fail to respond, your application could be refused.

 Does your spouse or partner want to work while they wait for their application to be processed?

 If you are sponsoring your spouse or partner under the Spouse or Common-Law Partner in-Canada Class, they may be eligible for an open work permit.
 Find out how to apply.

-There are two steps to the application process for your spouse, partner or children to become permanent residents.
+There are two stages in the process to sponsor your spouse, partner or dependent children to become permanent residents.

-- Your spouse, common-law or conjugal partner, or dependent children must apply for permanent residence.
+Second: Your spouse, partner, or dependent children must apply for permanent residence.